Several Press Trip tips can be found on this page along with links to related articles.

 The real key to covering the costs of international trips, and even making some money is to sell as many articles as you can before you leave your own country.

-By having assignments before you even leave home you will be able to cut costs at your destination by arranging press passes, complimentary accommodations, and possibly free meals.
+By having assignments before you leave home you'll be able to cut costs at your destination by arranging press passes, complimentary accommodations, and possibly free meals.

-Finally, you might want to consider taking an extended writing holiday –
+Finally, you might want to consider taking an extended writing holiday as a digital nomad –

 where you travel to a low-cost, warm, exotic location, perhaps to